 Dufferin Grove Park

 Just south of Bloor West, this park features a multipurpose sports field, basketball court, picnic area, wading pool, children’s playground and reflexology footpath.
-Plus, their in-person farmers’ market is back!
+Plus, be sure to check out the farmers’ market at their indoor-outdoor clubhouse!

 High Park